dladd/pyFormex/HOWTO-dev.rst

   svn ci
   svn up
+  make bumprelease
   make dist

 This will create the package file `pyformex-${VERSION}.tar.gz` in `dist/`.
 The version is read from the `RELEASE` file in the top directory.
 Do not change the *VERSION* or *RELEASE* settings in this file by hand: we have make commands to do this (see below).
-Make sure that the *RELEASE* contains an alpha number (it ends with *-aNUMBER*).
+Make sure that the *RELEASE* contains a trailing field (*rNUMBER*).
-This means that it is an intermediate, unfinished, unsupported release.
-Official, supported releases do not have the alpha trailer.
+This means that it is an intermediate, unsupported release.
+Official, supported releases do not have the trailer.

-Any developer can create alpha release tarballs and distribute them.
+Any developer can create intermediate release tarballs and distribute them.
 However, *currently only the project manager is allowed to create and distribute official releases!*